strangeepoxy/qbfrt/README.md

 if you are updating partial paths that may share segments with others. e.g. `--existing-path /torrents/movie` will match both `/torrents/movies` and `/torrents/movie-folder`.
 Avoid using a single word, it will replace all instances of it.
+- Like the save path, the tracker replacement uses a lazy find and replace.
+It will replace all instances of the old string.
 - If you end a string with a slash, use care to include a slash at the end of the new string, otherwise it will remove it.
 - You have to run the command once for each path you want to change, currently you can not batch different path replacements.
 - Use something like [Beekeeper Studio](https://www.beekeeperstudio.io/) to confirm the appropriate changes were made.
 Check the `target_save_path` column.
-You can check the libtorrent_resume_data save path, but first you will have to convert the hex blob to text.
+You can check the libtorrent_resume_data save path and tracker list, but first you will have to convert the hex blob to text.
 - Git bash/MINGW64 on Windows: mingw messes up partial paths starting with "/" and makes them relative to the local git program directory.
 See [here](https://github.com/moby/moby/issues/24029#issuecomment-250412919).
 Run the command with command